 5. People give when they are involved.

-Paul told the Philippians, “I thank my God … because of your partnership in the gospel …” (Philippians 1:3, 5).
+Paul told the Philippians, “I thank my God … because of your partnership in the gospel” (Philippians 1:3, 5).
 The fact is those who are most involved in the campaign will be those who sacrifice the most.
-One of our gauges of involvement at Saddleback is how many people have completed our CLASSes (and you can get our CLASS material here).
-And the more CLASSes people have completed, the more involved they are, and the more they tend to give.
+One of our gauges of involvement at Saddleback is how many people have completed our Classes (and you can get our CLASS material here).
+And the more Classes people have completed, the more involved they are, and the more they tend to give.
 The average gift from an attender during one of our giving campaigns was about $7,000.
-For the people who had gone through class 101, the average gift was $8,500.
-The average of gift for people who had been through CLASS 201 and 101 was over $11,000.
-And the average gift of people who had been through 101, 201 and 301, which usually indicates they are actually involved in the ministry of the church was over $15,000.
+For the people who had gone through Class 101, the average gift was $8,500.
+The average gift from people who had been through Class 201 and 101 was over $11,000.
+And the average gift of people who had been through Classes 101, 201 and 301, which usually indicates they are actually involved in the ministry of the church was over $15,000.

 6. People give when you ask them to give.

 James says, “You do not have because you do not ask God” (James 4:2).
 The Bible says ask and seek and knock.
 God asks people to give.
 The fact is we’re doing people a favor when we ask them to give because they grow in faith, they grow in love, they grow in sacrifice, they grow in commitment, and they grow in character as they learn to give.
 They will be blessed in return.
 Never say no for anybody.
 Your church will be hurt more by those who would have said yes and were not asked, than by those who were asked and said no.

 7. People give when you make it possible for them to give.